Pe Khin: Early life

-Pe Khin was born in Swehman village, Pyawbwe Township of Mandalay Division to A.A.
+Pe Khin was born in Swehman village, Pyawbwe Township, modern day Mandalay Region to A.A.
 Khan (U Bo Galay) and Daw Toke on 27 August 1912.
 He studied Urdu at Swe Hman village Primary School and passed the fourth standard examination.

 He passed the seventh standard examination at Pyawbwe Township's Wesleyan School and matriculation examination at the Kelly School in Mandalay.
 He also stayed at the Bago Hostel, together with future founder of modern Burma Aung San, and received a B.A. and B.L. from Rangoon University.
 He worked at the labour office in the Chauk Petroleum oil field in 1938.

 Political beginnings

 In January 1946, he attended the first convention of the Anti-Fascist People's Freedom League (AFPFL) as a delegate from the Burma Muslim Congress.
 The seventh proposal at the convention was made by Pe Khin, who proposed that the frontier areas and ethnic groups be joined together with the Burmese interim government to achieve independence.
 It became one of the main points of the Panglong Agreement.
 Pe Khin later became a Central Executive Member of the AFPFL and was appointed as their secretary for ethnic minorities in Burma.

 He was elected as a Member of Parliament representing the Phaw Bawl Township in the April 1947 constituent assembly elections.
 He was the main lobbyist behind a letter by Mandalay leaders requesting that Aung San appoint U Razak for a cabinet post.

 After Aung San left the Panglong Conference disappointed and frustrated on 12 April 1947, Pe Khin was able to persuade Aung San to stay for another night and to allow him to negotiate with the ethnic minority leaders.
 Pe Khin successfully negotiated with them and so, U Aung Zan Wai, Bo Khin Maung Galay, U Pe Khin, Bo Hmu Aung, Sir Maung Gyi, Dr. Sein Mya Maung, Myoma U Than Kywe all signed the subsequent Panglong Agreement, an important document which would eventually lead to independence from the British and the creation of the Union of Burma.

-Aung San and several members of his cabinet were killed while meeting in the Secretariat on 19 July 1947, in an assassination orchestrated by U Saw, a conservative pre-war Prime Minister of Burma.
+Aung San and several members of his cabinet were killed while meeting in the Secretariat Building on 19 July 1947, in an assassination orchestrated by U Saw, a conservative pre-war Prime Minister of Burma.
 Pe Khin then became a minister in the newly formed cabinet of Thakin Nu.